YarinPerez/Convolution/docs/prd.md

 ## 5. Features and Functionality

 *   **Signal Generation:** The program will generate a 1D signal based on a sine function.
 The parameters of the sine wave (frequency, amplitude, phase) will be fixed.
-*   **Pattern Selection:** The user will provide a segment of the generated signal as a command-line argument.
+*   **Pattern Selection:** The user will provide `start_point` and `end_point` (in radians) as command-line arguments to define a segment of the generated sine wave signal.
 This selected segment will be used as the pattern to search for in the signal.
 *   **Convolution:** The program will perform a normalized cross-correlation between the entire signal and the selected pattern (kernel) to ensure the result peaks when the pattern is matched.
 *   **Pattern Matching:** The output of the convolution will be used to identify all the locations where the pattern appears in the signal by finding the peaks in the correlation result.
-*   **Visualization:**
-    *   The original signal, the selected pattern (kernel), and the identified matching patterns will be displayed together in one plot.
-The x-axis of the plot will represent the angle of the sine wave in radians.
+*   **Visualization:** The original signal, the selected pattern (kernel), and the identified matching patterns will be saved together in one plot image.
+The result of the convolution operation will be saved in a separate plot image.
+The x-axis of both plots will represent the angle of the sine wave in radians.
-    *   The result of the convolution operation will be displayed in a separate plot, with the x-axis representing the angle in radians.
 *   **Output:** The program will generate and save two separate image files: `signal_and_matches.png` and `convolution_result.png`.
 Additionally, the convolution result will be printed to the console.

 ## 6. User Flow

-1. The program starts, taking a segment of the generated sine wave signal as a command-line argument to be used as the convolution kernel.
+1. The program starts, taking `start_point` and `end_point` (in radians) as command-line arguments to define the convolution kernel from the generated sine wave signal.
 2. The program automatically performs the convolution and identifies matching patterns.
 3. The program automatically performs the convolution and identifies matching patterns.
-4. The program displays the visualizations in separate windows:
+4. The program saves the visualizations as `signal_and_matches.png` and `convolution_result.png`.
-    *   A plot showing the original signal, the selected segment, and the matching patterns.
-    *   A separate plot showing the convolution result.
 5. The program saves the two plots as `signal_and_matches.png` and `convolution_result.png`.
 6. The program prints the convolution result to the console.